trajtracker/trajtracker/docs/source/paradigms/num2pos/num2pos_design.rst

 - An `expyriment.stimuli.TextBox <http://docs.expyriment.org/expyriment.stimuli.TextBox.html>`_ for presenting
   error messages.

-- A list of :doc:`TrialInfo <TrialInfo>` objects, typically created by loading from the CSV file.
+- A list of :class:`~trajtracker.paradigms.num2pos.TrialInfo` objects, typically created by loading from the CSV file.

 - The :doc:`Config <Config>` object and some other configuration parameters (e.g., result file names, subject ID and name, etc.).

 - A *dict* with experiment-level results (which is saved to the results file at the end of the exepriment).
-  Trial-level results (which are saved in trials.csv) are stored on the :doc:`TrialInfo <TrialInfo>` object.
+  Trial-level results (which are saved in trials.csv) are stored on the :class:`~trajtracker.paradigms.num2pos.TrialInfo` object.

 Events